 G.B.L. § 627-a(1) requires that every health club with over 500 members must have at least one defibrillator and an employee trained in its use.
 In DiGiulio v.
 Gran, Inc., 26 Misc.
 3d 418 (N.Y.
 Sup.
 2009) a member of a health club suffered a cardiac event while exercising, received CPR and later, after the paramedics arrived, defibrillator procedure.
 Although the health club had a defibrillator the employees did not think to look for it.
-In finding that the health club did not violate G.B.L. § 627-a(1) the Court stated that "machine was located nearby in an unlocked closet.
+In finding that the health club did not violate G.B.L. § 627-a(1) the Court stated that " machine was located nearby in an unlocked closet.
 The only reason the machine was not used was because an employee did not think to even attempt to open the cabinet.
-The Court does not construe GBL § 627-a(1) as imposing liability on a health club which, in compliance with the statute, maintains an accessible defibrillator on the premises, but whose employee exercises poor judgment in attempting to access or use it ".
+The Court does not construe GBL § 627-a(1) as imposing liability on a health club which, in compliance with the statute, maintains an accessible defibrillator on the premises, but whose employee exercises poor judgment in attempting to access or use it"), aff'd 74 A.D.
+3d 450, 903 N.Y.S.
+2d 359)(1st Dept. 2010)("This appeal concerns the duty of a health club when faced with a stricken patron (who) suffered a heart attack while running on a treadmill at a health club...(employee) trained to operate automated external defibrillators (AEDs)(was unable to obtain the available AED)...club's employees more than fulfilled their duty of care by immediately calling 911 and performing CPR, had no common-law duty to use the AED and could not be held liable for not using it...we reject plaintiff's argument that (GBL) § 627-a implicitly obligated the club to use its AED to treat (customer).
+While the statute explicitly requires health clubs to have AEDs and people trained to operate them on their premises, it is silent as to the club's duty, if any, to use the devices").

-[C.5] Retail Packaging: Excessive Slack Fill
+[C.5] Exploding Gas Ovens